algorithmiaio/dev-center/_pages/algorithm-development/source-control-management.md

 #### Deleting Bitbucket Cloud-hosted algorithms

-If you wish to delete an algorithm that hosts its source code in Bitbucket Cloud, have no fear: the repository will be left unharmed.
+If you wish to delete an algorithm that hosts its source code on Bitbucket Cloud, have no fear—the repository will be left unharmed.
 If you do wish to destroy your algorithm's source code, you can follow [these instructions](https://support.atlassian.com/bitbucket-cloud/docs/delete-a-repository/).

 #### Managing your Bitbucket Cloud authorization